mindscan-de/BrightFlux/README.md

   * [LAPF] load annotations from analysis project file for a file

-Swim lanes
-* swim lanes simply are actually a select statement
-* have swim lanes for different Components
-  * save swim lane configuration into an analysis project file

 Annotation and Highlights Improvements
 * Have different annotation frames / highlight frames for each base document and combine via strategy...
 * Support log correlation for videos, e.g. identify timestamps in video and correlate them to logs